Theoretical basis for the programme

 Secondly, there are more educational alternatives than before.
 These alternatives include the traditional face-to-face activities, as well as the use of different technological solutions.
 During last years, special emphasis has been given to the internet-based education, as well as the use of mobile technology for the patients.
 It is important to test different methods in different clinical fields for improving efficiency.

 Thirdly, in many countries there are laws and/or ethical norms about the patients’ rights to knowledge about their own health and care.
 This is also true in Finland, where the right for information is clearly stated in the Act of Patients’ Status and Rights (785/1992).
 This ethical element of patient education challenges the nurses and other health care professionals to implement ethically strong care and educational solutions.

 Fourthly, the socio-demographic change in populations means increase of the older population and multicultural groups and individuals.
 This gives new demands both for cognitive support, understanding of multidimensional health problems, health literacy and cultural understandings of health and empowerment.

-Empowered patient has the ability to recognise his/her existing knowledge, knowledge expectations, is able to understand knowledge, to make decisions and solve problems and to act for his/her own health and treatment.
-Even in very complicated clinical situations (like surgical treatment) patients themselves experience some power to act and improve their health and treatment.
+Empowered patient has the ability to recognise their existing knowledge, knowledge expectations, is able to understand knowledge, make decisions and solve problems and to act for their own health and treatment.
+Even in very complicated clinical situations (like surgical treatment) patients themselves experience some power to act and improve their health and care.

-Patients´experience can be supported by patient education.
-Health care professionals need to understand the knowledge expectations of patients, to be able to support patients´ understanding and decision making and to help patients to evaluate their level of empowerment.
+Patients’ experiences can be supported by patient education.
+Health care professionals need to understand the knowledge expectations of patients, to be able to support patients’ understanding and decision making and to help patients to evaluate their own level of empowerment.
 Empowerment cannot be given to anybody, but professionals can support patients in their own empowering process.
 Patient education is a nursing intervention.

-In patient education, the origin of EPE is in the education of long-term patients, but it has used also in operational fields, like in orthopedics and health counseling.
+In patient education, the origin of EPE is in the education of patients with long-term health problems, but it has used also in operational fields, like in orthopedics and health counseling.